KexianHust/ViTA/README.md

 3) The results are written to the folder `output_monodepth`.

+## :thumbsup: Acknowledgement
+Our code was developed based on [DPT](https://github.com/isl-org/DPT).
+Thanks for this inspiring work!

 ## :blush: Citation
 If you find our work useful in your research, please consider citing the paper.
 ```